reza215r/automating-aws-with-python/README.md

 # automating-aws-with-python
 # March 2020
 Repository for Automating AWS with Python
 Webotron is a script that syncs a local directory to an s3 bucket.

+#### Features:
+- List bucket
+- List Contents of a bucket